jenish628/OnlineMarketPlace/Endpoints.md

-# Followings are the URLs for Shopping Cart
+# Followings are the Endpoints for Shopping Cart

 Shopping Carts Related Products
 ```